keithk1210/keithk1210/README.md

 ## 🎵 Fun Fact

-When I'm not coding or conducting research, you can find me composing music or playing the piano, channeling my inner Fiona Apple.
+When I'm not coding or conducting research, you can find me composing music or playing the piano.

 ## 💬 Let's Collaborate!